pdcal/CodeDojos/HumanReadableURLs/readme.md

     https://gfycat.com/SpotlessImpracticalCockatoo

 In this kata, we're going to build our own human readable URL generator.
 Be creative with your source data.
 Make some really memorable URLs.
 We're going to make a program that shortens URLs for us.
+Don't forget to review the [Assessment Criteria](README.md#assessment-criteria) in the top level readme.

 # Story 1 - Generate readable URLs